writewise-development/comics-keeper/README.md

 # hoard-helper
-A web application to keep track of a collection, in a Docker container.
+A web application to keep track of a collection, running in a Docker container.

 # development environment
 * Windows 11 Version 22H2 (OS Build 22621.3593)